 Examples may include: percolation, depinning, loop-erased random walks, sandpiles, Chalker-Coddington network for the integer quantum Hall effect.

-Week 3: Bootstrap for structural phase transitions
+Week 3: Structural phase transitions and other unitary problems

 - Necessary group theory tools.